tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 ### _If you can see 200 Woolner from your roof and are within the area, you can connect to it **today**!_

+???

+In or close to blue signal you can connect

+Costs about $100 for hardware

 ---

 # Supernode 1: 200 Woolner

 <img src="img/panorama.jpg" style="position: absolute; left: 0; top: 20vh; width: 100%;" />

+???

+This is what it looks like now

 ---

 # Who owns the Internet?

 <captioned-image img-file="img/internet-apps-ownership.svg" img-width="40"></captioned-image>

+???

+This is what it looks like with a community leve

+You start having some level of control over the region beyond your home

 ---